 An additional element to test is “mobile-friendliness”, which Google incorporated as a ranking signal.
 Sites that pass the mobile-friendly test receive a higher SEO rank in mobile search results.

 Take Google’s mobile-friendly test to see if your rankings are impacted by a poor mobile site.

 Reduce Your Site Speed

 However, being “mobile friendly” or mobile compliant is only the first step towards ranking growth.
-Google also factors a site’s speed, or time it takes to load a page, when determining rankings.
+Google also factors in a site’s speed or the time it takes to load a page when determining rankings.

 There is no doubt that mobile users want to get to what they are looking for quickly and efficiently.
 With visitors consuming content and site data at a frenetic pace, every second counts.